ularc/user-docs/software/jupyter.rst

     and more efficient to run Python scripts directly using the Python interpreter, especially for heavier tasks.

 There are multiple ways to launch jupyer in the cluster.
-All of them require the user to have basic familiarity with conda environments or, alternatively, the python
+At the moment, all of them require users to have basic familiarity with conda environments or, alternatively, the python ``venv`` module (See `Python's venv documentation <https://docs.python.org/3/library/venv.html>`_).

 Launching Jupyter through a batch job